 Pauline, Beeloved City

-The city of Oxford is one of the best places to go for a day trip from London.
+One of the most beautiful cities in England, Oxford is also one of the best places to visit by train from London.
 Not only is it easily reached from the capital, but it offers a real slice of English tradition and charm.
-Visitors can take a train from London to Oxford (approx. 1hr), with regular direct trains leaving from London Marylebone and London Paddington.
+Regular direct trains leave from London Marylebone and London Paddington arriving in Oxford an hour later.

 Other top sights in the city include the Bridge of Sighs, the Carfax Tower, the University Church of St. Mary the Virgin and Oxford Castle.
 Oxford Castle is located on the western side of the city and has a rich history which can be uncovered with an informative tour given by an exquisitely costumed guide.